Sophie Ellis-Bextor: 2023–present: Hana, resurgence, and Perimenopop

 In January 2023, Ellis-Bextor collaborated with Japanese/Australian duo Rhyme So on a cover of the Malcolm McLaren track "Deep in Vogue".
 On 8 February 2023, Ellis-Bextor revealed a new track, "Breaking the Circle", the lead single from her seventh studio album, Hana, which was released on 2 June 2023.
 The title of the album was taken from the Japanese word for "blossom" or "flower".
 Ellis-Bextor said the album was inspired by a trip to Japan, taken before the COVID-19 pandemic began.
 Ellis-Bextor said of the album: "Because I hadn't been before, I had lots of ideas about what [Japan] might be like.
 The [album's] soundscape is like someone's idea of what a place might be like before they get there.
 That trip also became significant in a wider sense because it was the last bit of travel I did before everything shut down."
 Hana marks the third collaboration with producer/musician Ed Harcourt.
 Ellis-Bextor said "There are themes of optimism, new starts, adventures and reflections....This is our third record together after Wanderlust and Familia.
 The first songs written were really inspired by the upcoming trip to Japan.
 In the end, the album ended up being inspired by that trip and so much more."

-In June 2023, Ellis-Bextor appeared on Grilled!, a podcast by the Staff Canteen, where she was interviewed by Aaron Middleton and the Staff Canteen's Cara Houchen.
-During the podcast, Ellis-Bextor discussed her book, her favourite London restaurants, and the similarities between music and food.
-In July 2023, it was announced that Ellis-Bextor will collaborate with film composer David Arnold and lyricist Don Black for the track to Channel 4 and Universal Pictures film, "Mog's Christmas", based upon the children's book series by Judith Kerr.
+In July 2023, it was announced that Ellis-Bextor will collaborate with film composer David Arnold and lyricist Don Black for the track to Channel 4 and Universal Pictures film, Mog's Christmas, based upon the children's book series by Judith Kerr.
 The track, titled "As Long As I Belong", is about "the importance of belonging".
-Ellis-Bextor also collaborated with Robbie Williams and his electronic music project 'Lufthaus' on the track "Immortal", which is taken from the group's debut album, "Visions, Volume 1".
+Ellis-Bextor also collaborated with Robbie Williams and his electronic music project Lufthaus on the track "Immortal", which is taken from the group's debut album, Visions, Vol. 1.
 The album was released on 6 October 2023.